SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Security_Advisory.md

 ### Error

 One or more of the parts of the system covered by this BPA is not in it's most secure configuration.
-The PBA will indicate what can be improved.
+The BPA will indicate what can be improved.

 ## Mitigation